8nhuman8/nebular-automata/README.md

 - [Command-line arguments description](#command-line-arguments-description)
 - [License](#license)
 - [Gallery](#gallery-images-created-by-this-program)

+## My Telegram channel
+I created a [Telegram channel](https://t.me/nebular_automata) in which the bot generates and uploads images with detailed characteristics every two hours.

 ## Idea
 >The original idea was found [here](https://vk.com/math_dosug?w=wall-149993556_46382), and the author is this [person](https://vk.com/id504076319).